segmentio/segment-docs/src/connections/destinations/catalog/clearbrain/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "ClearBrain" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "ClearBrain" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "API Key" into your Segment Settings UI which you can find from your [ClearBrain dashboard](https://app.clearbrain.com/connections).
+3. Enter the "API Key" into your Segment Settings UI which you can find from your [ClearBrain dashboard](https://app.clearbrain.com/connections).

 > tip ""
 > **Optional**: If you are on a Business tier Segment plan, you can sync past events sent through Segment to your ClearBrain instance using [Segment Replay](/docs/guides/what-is-replay/).